Contrastive Learning Can Find An Optimal Basis For Approximately View-Invariant Functions: Discussion

-Additionally, our analysis precisely characterizes the optimal representation if all we know about our target function $g$ is that it satisfies Assumption \ref{assump:smooth_target}, but this representation may not be optimal in the more common case where we have additional knowledge about $g$.
+Additionally, our analysis precisely characterizes the optimal representation if all we know about our target function $g$ is that it satisfies Assumption \ref{assump:smooth_target}, but in practice we often have additional knowledge about $g$.
 In particular, \citet{saunshi2022understanding} show that \emph{inductive biases} are crucial for building good representations, and argue that standard distributions of augmentations are approximately disjoint, producing many eigenvalues very close to one.
 Interestingly, this is exactly the regime where the correspondence between the approximate kernels and the positive-pair kernel $\Kctr$ begins to break down in our experiments.
 We believe this opens up a number of exciting opportunities for research, including studying the training dynamics of parameterized kernels $\hatK_\theta$ under a weak augmentation regime, analyzing the impact of additional assumptions about $g$ and inductive biases in $\hatK_\theta$ on the minimax optimality of PCA representations, and exploring new model parameterizations and objectives that trade off between inductive biases and faithful approximation of $\Kctr$.

 More generally, the authors believe that the connections drawn in this work between contrastive learning, kernel methods, principal components analysis, and Markov chains provide a useful lens for theoretical study of self-supervised representation learning and also give new insights toward building useful representations in practice.